 speaker

 Chief Investment Officer

-Yeah, look, we continue to think that ARCOM's business model is, you know, somewhat immune or more immune than the broader mortgage market, you know, specifically sort of, you know, more liquid products like agencies and jumbos and guvv origination.
-I think it's been well publicized that the non QM and non-AMC markets are actually, you know, going at a good amount relative to the other spaces.
-And we continue to expect that to be the case.
-And, you know, beyond that, as we mentioned in the prepared remarks, you know, the investment we've made in the growth of that company and we expect, you know, sort of the combination of those two to really pay dividends in the future.
-So our expectation and what we've mapped out for this year is continued growth, no matter what the market is.
-And, you know, obviously interest rates matter, but, you know, we think that the company will be resilient.
+Yeah, look, we continue to think that ARCOM's business model is somewhat immune or more immune than the broader mortgage market, specifically sort of more liquid products like agencies and and Jumbo's and Govie Origination.
+I think it's been well publicized that the non-QM and non-agency markets are actually, you know, growing at a good amount relative to the other spaces, and we continue to expect that to be the case.
+And beyond that, as we mentioned in the prepared remarks, the investment we've made in the growth of that company, and we expect the combination of those two to really pay dividends in the future.
+So, our expectation and what we've mapped out for this year is continued growth, no matter what the market is.
+And obviously, interest rates matter, but we think that the company will be resilient.

 speaker

 Gotcha.
 I appreciate the commentary.
 And then just last question for me.
-Can you speak on your current thoughts around the dividend and, you know, just what you would need to see in your rate outlook to continue covering the need to covering the dividend in EAD?
+Can you speak on your current thoughts around the dividend and, you know, just what you would need to see and your rate outlook to continue covering the dividend in EAD?

 speaker

-Yeah, so, I mean, I think we talked about this in the past.
-When we think about the dividend, we've really been bifurcating the company's portfolio and sort of the, what we call the investment portfolio and then obviously the equity interest in ARK Home.
-And, you know, to Nick's point earlier, you know, we definitely faced a headwind in terms of, you know, a sort of negative EAD contribution coming from ARK over the past, you know, call it, you know, 48 quarters.
-You know, we're seeing that effectively kind of come to neutral now over December, January.
-So we flip from a negative to a positive.
+Yeah.
+So, I mean, I think we've talked about this in the past.
+When we think about the dividend, we've really been bifurcating the company's portfolio in sort of the what we call the investment portfolio, and then obviously the equity interest in ARK Home.
+And to Nick's point earlier, we definitely faced a headwind in terms of a sort of negative EAD contribution coming from ARK over the past, call it four to eight quarters, you know, we're seeing that effectively kind of come to neutral now over December, January.
+So we flipped from a negative to a positive.
 It's not a huge positive, right?
-And so I think we're sort of in this transitional phase where, let's just call it round numbers break even.
+And so I think we're sort of in this transitional phase where let's just call it around numbers break even.
 And then I think as we fast forward into 25, we expect that to be more of a positive contributor.
-So, you know, if you look back at, you know, the last year's, as an example performance, I think that is the sort of tailwind that we would need to think about, you know, having a composite EAD north of sort of where the dividend is.
+So, you know, if you look back at, you know, the last years as an example of performance, I think that is the sort of tail in that we would need to think about having a composite EAD north of sort of where the dividend is.
 I hope that answers the question.

+speaker